-Explore Gwinnett has partnered with Justin Hall, owner of Southern Beer Tours, to showcase Gwinnett's growing list of breweries.
+Explore Gwinnett has partnered with Justin Hall, owner of Southern Culinary Tours, to showcase Gwinnett's growing list of breweries.
 Justin started his tours in Atlanta around eight years ago and has always wanted to expand to the suburbs because it is a long term goal of his to expand across the southeast.

 Each month there are two tours, one on the second Saturday of every month and one on the fourth Saturday of every month.
-The second Saturday tour is a bus tour that takes you to three different breweries and the fourth Saturday tour is a walking tour in Downtown Lawrenceville.
+The second Saturday tour is a bus tour that takes you to three different breweries and the fourth Saturday tour is a walking/food tour in Downtown Lawrenceville.